Dr. Joseph Pignato, Associate Professor,

-In addition to his scholarly and creative activities, Dr. Pignato has more than 20 years experience in music business and media including management positions at N2K Incorporated, BMG Classics, RCA Victor, ECM Records, CMP Records, and Latin Percussion.
+In addition to his scholarly and creative activities, Pignato has more than 25 years of experience in music business and media including management positions at N2K Incorporated, BMG Classics, RCA Victor, ECM Records, CMP Records, and Latin Percussion.
 He has been described as a “musician, educator, and music business visionary” in Tape Op Magazine.
-Drawing on his formidable expertise, Dr. Pignato regularly consults organizations in the areas of music and music education.
-Recent projects include serving as consultant to the Department of Music at Bergen Community College in New Jersey on the development of degree programs in music industry and recording technology.
-Pignato, a member of the Modern Band Think Tank, an advisory board for the not for profit organization Little Kids Rock, has also served as an advisor to Steven Van Zandt (Bruce Springsteen and the E Street Band and HBO’s The Soprano’s) on the early stages of development for Rock and Roll, An American Story; a rock music curriculum to be published by Scholastic, Inc.
+Drawing on his formidable expertise, Pignato consults organizations in the areas of music and music education.
+Recent projects include consulting music product companies on product development and distribution and consulting colleges on the development of degree programs in music industry and recording technology.
+Pignato, a member of the Modern Band Think Tank, an advisory board for the not for profit organization Little Kids Rock, has also served as an advisor to Steven Van Zandt (Bruce Springsteen and the E Street Band and HBO’s The Soprano’s) on the early stages of development for Rock and Roll, An American Story; a rock music curriculum published by Scholastic, Inc.

 Beyond SUNY Oneonta, Pignato facilitates graduate courses and supervises doctoral research in the College of Fine Arts, Department of Music Education at Boston University.
 He is affiliated faculty at the Musrara School in Jerusalem, Israel where he serves as point person for an international exchange program between the Israeli art school and SUNY Oneonta.
 In the past, he has supervised undergraduate honors dissertations for the B.A. in Contemporary Music program at London’s Institute for Contemporary Music, has served on the faculties of Ramapo College of New Jersey teaching music industry, Bergen Community College teaching graduate courses in education, and the Hoboken Charter School, where he served as founding faculty member and lead teacher for humanities and music.